 The Twitter campaign for ‘Baby It’s You’ started with a simple song lyric.
 ‘Nothing Else Matters’ was the caption of their first post to promote the single, two days before the single was released digitally across all formats.

-This was the first tweet from the band for 14 months.
+This was the first tweet from the band in 14 months.

 The following day, the band posted a short audio clip over a burning fire pit with the caption ‘Baby It’s You.
 Out tomorrow.’